 The ultimate ‘goal’ of the hero in the 12-stage journey is wholeness, integration, transformation and completion.
 It’s a story of latent and then fulfilled potential.
-If you’ve any interest in self-development or what began with Maslow’s ideas of human potential (and what it takes to fulfil our potential), you’ll understand how this mythic structure is a great way to re-frame our lives and our experiences.
+If you’ve any interest in self-development or what began with Maslow’s ideas of human potential (and what it takes to fulfil our potential in the short time we inhabit this planet), you’ll understand how this mythic structure is a great way to re-frame our lives and our experiences.

 So by analysing your story from the perspective of the hero’s journey – helps you see that no matter what ‘stage’ you’re at, you could be en-route to wholeness.
 It’s about the symbolism of the event – not the event itself.
 Same with the person, or the behaviour.

-It’s a very empowering frame to come at when you write your book.
+It’s a very empowering way to approach your life and your story when you write your book.
 Particularly with memoir, where you’re often grappling with hard experiences or buried and painful and perhaps traumatic memories, seeing your life from the viewpoint of a mythic and eternal story – helps you also see yourself as an archetypal hero, not a victim.

 Above all, be the heroine of your life, not a victim

 Why the hero’s journey gives you freedom and simplicity with your story

 You could keep going with your writing the way you’re going now.
 Writing when you feel inspired – taking different tangents and paths from whimsy.
 But ultimately you need to compose your non-fiction according to a compelling story structure.
 When I used the hero’s journey structure for A Letter From Paris (after writing my own set of ‘rules’ from how Strayed did it in WILD) I had that first draft down in less than three months.
 Incredible!
 This was a story I had needed to write my entire life – to have a sense of completion for something so deep and important in such a short space of time was more than liberating.